robin-rpr/calos/README.rst

 How can I participate?
 ----------------------

-Use our GitHub page: https://github.com/hpc/charliecloud
+Use our GitLab page: https://gitlab.com/charliecloud

 Bug reports and feature requests should be filed as “Issues”.
 Questions, comments, support requests, and everything else should use our “Discussions”.